tracek/audio-explorer/README.md

 We take the multidimensional space of computed audio features and project it to two dimensions, while retaining most of the information that describes the sample.
 That means that audio pieces that sound similar will be packed closely together, while those that sound quite different should be far apart.
 User can select cluster of similar-sounding samples and mark them.

 ## Gory details

+This section goes into the inner-workings of the application.

 #### Building blocks
 The web application is made with Dash (Python + React) and is accompanied by a CLI (served through [click](https://click.palletsprojects.com/en/7.x/)).
 The web app is deployed with AWS Elastic Beanstalk (Docker deployment) and is supported by the following AWS services: EC2, S3, RDS, Secrets Manager, Route 53 and CloudWatch.